woocommerce/google-listings-and-ads/README.md

 There are a number of helper scripts exposed via our package.json (below list is not exhaustive, you can view the [package.json file directly](https://github.com/woocommerce/google-for-woocommerce/blob/trunk/package.json#L11) to see all):

  - `npm run lint:js` : Run eslint over the javascript files
- - `npm run lint:css` : Run eslint over the javascript files
+ - `npm run lint:css` : Run stylelint over the javascript files
  - `npm run test:unit` : Run the JS test suite
  - `npm run test:unit:watch` : Run the JS test suite, watch for changes

+## WordPress Code Standards

+After running `composer install` to install PHP dependencies you can use the following command to run php code standards checks:

+ - `./vendor/bin/phpcs`

+## PHPUnit

+After running `composer install` to install PHP dependencies you can use the following command run php unit tests:

+ - `./vendor/bin/phpunit`

+(Installation process TBC)

 ## Please treat this repo as public